luoshao23/CFA/level_3/Institutional_investors_other_topics_in_portfolio_management_and_cases.md

 #### investment objectives

-a total real rate of return of 5%, to be achieved over 3 to 5 years, with expected volatility of returns 10% to 15%
++ a total real rate of return of 5%, to be achieved over 3 to 5 years, with expected volatility of returns 10% to 15%
++ secondary investment objective: outperform the long-term policy benchmark
++ tertiary investment objective: outperform a set of pre-defined peers (average of the 20 largest university endowments)

+#### asset allocation

+rely heavily on alternative investments

 ### private foundations